Camera Lenses

 • Increase your f-stop (f/1.4, f/2.0, f/2.8)

 These rules don’t give you any significant changes if you are shooting really wide, especially when moving from a 150mm lens to a 200mm one.
-Oh, while we’re on this topic I suggest you do not blur the background and isolate the subject by default.
+Oh, while we’re on this topic, I suggest you do not blur the background and isolate the subject by default.

 An image must have a concept and message behind its creation.

-Although many portrait photographs tend to just isolate the subject from the background, maybe put a little thought into the background.
+Although many portrait photographs tend just to isolate the subject from the background, maybe put a little thought into the background.
 The background itself can be the key to describing your subject’s attitude and skills.

 So, perhaps consider how the background can enforce your theme and subject before isolating them from the subject.